dart-lang/site-www/src/_guides/language/effective-dart/design.md

 you want to add.
 Objects shouldn't generally expose more state than they need to.
 If you have some piece of an object's state that can be modified but not exposed in the same way, use a method instead.

-**Exception:** An [AngularDart][] component class may expose setters that are invoked from a template to initialize the component.
-Often, these setters are not intended to be invoked from Dart code and don't need a corresponding getter.
-(If they are used from Dart code, they *should* have a getter.)

 ### AVOID using runtime type tests to fake overloading.